 Employers Recruiting Later in the Year

-Some employees also prefer to wait until the Spring to hire recent graduates, after promoting current employees internally and properly assessing the company need.
+- Some employers also prefer to wait until the spring to hire recent graduates after promoting current employees internally and assessing their companies' needs.

-The best advice is to start your job search soon as possible and invest as much time and energy in your personal campaign as you can if you are committed to finding a job by graduation.
-Since most graduates find jobs outside of their college's formal recruiting program through networking strategies, which can take time, it makes sense to start as early as the summer before senior year.
+Start your job search as soon as possible, and invest as much time and energy as you can if you are committed to finding a job by graduation.
+Since many graduates find employment outside of their college's formal recruiting program, it makes sense to start as early as the summer before your senior year.

-Many students worry about finding the "perfect job," and can find themselves wasting time worrying.
-If you start early, you will have plenty of time to review job descriptions, understand company missions, and get a better understanding of what you want for your first post-graduate role.
+If you start early, you will have plenty of time to review job descriptions, understand company missions, and get a better understanding of what you want for your first role after you graduate.